 In reality the true birth of the euro took place in 1999.
 Before it went into circulation as a cash currency, the euro (der Euro, dare OY-row, in German) spent three years of its life as so-called Buchgeld (money on account) used for cashless transaction by banks and stock markets in the “eurozone.”
 At the dawn of 1999, the German mark, the Austrian schilling and other currencies were each set at a fixed, irrevocable rate against the euro.
 After that, the value of a Deutsche Mark or an Österreichischer Schilling depended on its relationship to the euro.
 Despite the fact that it was not yet in circulation, the euro became the legal “coin of the realm” in the then eleven countries of the zone.

 Because of the rapid drop in the euro’s value against the US dollar in early and mid-2015, the dollar valuations for the euro in past articles and blogs on our site may be inaccurate.
 They are mostly based on an exchange rate that generally hovered around $1.30-1.40 for one euro.
 In mid-March 2015 the euro had dropped to $1.07.
-While many observers predicted euro/dollar parity later in 2015, by spring 2016, the euro had risen to about $1.13, and the price of oil was around $40 a barrel. – We will try to revise our articles and blogs over time, but for now, be aware that the dollar values stated for euro prices may fluctuate. – Test yourself on your euro knowledge with our self-scoring Euro Quiz.
+While many observers predicted euro/dollar parity later in 2015, by spring 2016, the euro had risen to about $1.13, and the price of oil was around $40 a barrel.
+In December 2016 the euro rate was again around $1.07. – We will try to revise our articles and blogs over time, but for now, be aware that the dollar values stated for euro prices may fluctuate. – Test yourself on your euro knowledge with our self-scoring Euro Quiz.

 In an effort to strengthen the European economy and eliminate intra-European trade barriers, the Council of Europe (Europäischer Rat) had met in Madrid in December 1995.
 The old ECU unit (created in 1979) was renamed the “euro,” a term that seemed to work well in all of the languages in the EU — and the new name was free of any lexical connection to existing national currencies.